 A two year return to base warranty is offered with all units.
 For equipment outside of warranty we are able to service, repair and replace components on customer’s equipment (that has been purchased from Cool My Camper) and offer favourable labour rates including a courier collection and delivery service.
 Please contact us for details or call 01780 761372 for more information.

-In all air conditioning systems a small amount of refrigerant gas is lost from the system each year.
+In all air conditioning systems, a small amount of refrigerant gas is lost each year.
 When air conditioning units no longer run cold, or the air from the evaporators is not as cold as you would like, it is time to re-gas the system.
-These air conditioning systems use pneumatic tube manufactured from nylon so have a low loss of refrigerant gas.
-Users should not need to re-gas a unit for a couple of years (2-3 years) however this of course depends on how many weeks of the year you use the unit and under what conditions.
+Our units use pneumatic tube manufactured from nylon so have a low loss of refrigerant gas, but to reduce weight there is no receiver cylinder and the volume of gas is low (at around 200 grammes of gas).
+That said, users should not need to re-gas a unit in the first two to three years.

 Important EU Law put in place in 2010 to protect the environment effectively means that end users should not remove or release fluorinated refrigerant gas from air conditioning equipment.
 While equipment to re-gas a system is readily available from retailers the costs are prohibitive and these kits do not come with the guidance required (nor the adapter required to fit a push-on automotive service valve to the Schrader service valve on a/c units).
 In short – get your unit re-gassed by someone who knows what they are doing and qualified to F-Gas - C&G 2079 Cat I & II.
 Existing customers can bring their units to us where we will recover, re-gas and leak check their unit while they wait for £38.40